 In 2004, we partnered our first dogs: Bud assisting a child with Down's Syndrome and cerebral palsy, and Duke and Asha with school physical therapists focused on children with severe disabilities.
 Our grants began to be funded, which allowed us to hire paid staff.
 When we saw a growing need for service dogs for children with autism, we embraced the challenge and developed specialized training curriculum.
 Over 22 children with autism have been partnered with a service dog, creating a bridge to their family and friends.

 In 2008 another need emerged: People with Type 1 Diabetes were seeking a dog that could "help them help themselves."
 When they were unaware of their dropping blood sugar levels, they became susceptible to falling down, and possible medical crisis.
 We studied how to train dogs to sense the chemical change that occurs with a critical drop in blood sugar, teaching them to alert their owner with a nudge to the arm.

-Now in our fifteenth year, our budget has grown and so has the number of dogs in training and clients we serve.
-Successfully placing more than 150 service dogs, ICAN has approximately 45 dogs in training at three correctional facilities, a team of six full-time employees, and more than 100 volunteers.
+Now in our 17th year, our budget has grown and so has the number of dogs in training and clients we serve.
+Successfully placing more than 200 service dogs, ICAN has approximately 55 dogs in training at three correctional facilities, a team of seven full-time employees, and more than 100 volunteers.
 ICAN has unleashed many abilities and changed many lives, yet we have much more to accomplish to reduce the waiting time for applicants.
 ICAN is the only service dog organization in Indiana that is accredited by Assistance Dogs International (ADI) and places dogs within Indiana.